Aquarium of the Pacific | Exhibits | Lorikeet Forest

 Transport Yourself to the Coastal Lowlands of Australia

-Imagine… walking down a winding path lined with a waterfall and trees.
-Overhead, you hear some chirping.
-It grows louder and louder until you spot them!
-Brilliantly colored lorikeets fill the air looking for a resting place.
-At last they find the perfect spot...your arm or even your head!
+Imagine walking down a winding path lined with a waterfall and trees.
+You hear chirping overhead.
+It grows louder and louder until you spot them—brilliantly colored lorikeets fill the air looking for a resting place.
+At last they find the perfect spot: your arm or even your head!

-Transport yourself to the coastal lowlands of Australia when you enter Lorikeet Forest, a 3,200 sq. ft. outdoor aviary.
-More than 100 enthusiastic lorikeets fill the trees.
+Transport yourself to the coastal lowlands of Australia when you enter Lorikeet Forest, a 5,400-square-foot outdoor aviary.
+Dozens of lively lorikeets fill the trees.
 Purchase a small cup of nectar, the lorikeets’ favorite food, to feed the birds as you walk through the exhibit.
-You will find them sitting on your hand, arm, shoulder or even your head to get a sip of sweet nectar!
+They will land on your hand, arm, shoulder or even your head to get a sip of sweet nectar!

 Measuring approximately 10 inches in length, lorikeets exhibit a dazzling color combination, ranging from brilliant blues and greens to exquisite reds, yellows, and deep purples.
 When seen in full sunlight, these beautifully colored birds almost radiate an iridescent glow—a bright contrast to the thick, dark trees of their natural habitat.

-Lorikeets spend approximately 70% of their time feeding.
-They can feed on 30 to 40 eucalyptus flowers per minute!
-While searching for food, the birds can travel more than 30 miles daily, stopping in 10-second intervals to scan the area in search of food.
+Lorikeets spend approximately 70 percent of their time feeding.
+They can feed on thirty to forty eucalyptus flowers per minute!
+While searching for food, the birds can travel more than thirty miles daily, stopping in ten-second intervals to scan the area in search of food.

 The Lorikeet Diet

-The lorikeet's diet is comprised of nectar, pollen flowers, fruits, berries, and unripe grain.
+The lorikeet’s diet is comprised of nectar, pollen flowers, fruits, berries, and unripe grain.
 Their diet is limited to soft food because these birds have weak gizzards, which break up harder foods like seeds.
 Thus, they have a specialized tongue that allows them to easily consume their soft food and liquid diet.
-Tiny hair-like appendages called "papillae" form a "U" shape on the end of their tongue.
+Tiny hair-like appendages called papillae form a U shape on the end of the lorikeet’s tongue.
 When the tongue is extended, these papillae become erect, like bristles on a brush, expanding the tongue’s surface area and allowing the birds to easily soak up nectar and collect pollen from the blossoms.
-Unique to lorikeets, these papillae have earned them the name "brush-tongued parrots."
+Unique to lorikeets, these papillae have earned them the name “brush-tongued parrots.”

 Another characteristic unique to lorikeets is their beak structure.
-Designed to easily extract hard to reach seeds from cones, the birds’ upper mandible has a pointed tip and is much narrower than that of their parrot relatives.
-For harder fruits found in rainforest trees, the birds easily adapt by scraping the fruit on the inside of their open bill and then removing the sweet juice with their specialized tongue. top
+Designed to easily extract hard-to-reach seeds from cones, the birds’ upper mandible has a pointed tip and is much narrower than that of their parrot relatives.
+For harder fruits found in rainforest trees, the birds scrape the fruit on the inside of their open bill and then removing the sweet juice with their specialized tongue.

 Home Base and Taking Wing